Ádám Kása

 Ádám Kása (born 25 June 1984) is a Hungarian professional golfer.
 He was the highest ranked Hungarian amateur golfer in Hungary over the 2019 season on the European Golf Rankings.

 Early life

 Kása was born in Zalaegerszeg and was first introduced to golf at the age of 19 by his flatmate after coming across some disused clubs in a storage cellar.
-Prior to this Kása was a semi-professional Rugby League player.
+Prior to this Kása was a semi-professional Rugby League player in Australia.